cybozu-go/cke/docs/cluster_overview.md

 - kube-apiserver
 - kube-scheduler
 - kube-controller-manager
-- revers (works as a load balancer to kube-apiserver)
+- rivers (works as a load balancer to kube-apiserver)

 CKE constructs etcd cluster before it construct Kubernetes cluster.
 Then CKE deploys Kubernetes components with rivers.